dprojects/getDimensions/Docs/README.md

 # Default Settings

+This macro supports Qt Graphical User Interface (GUI), so You can quickly change the settings with the help of the mouse wheel:

 ![ds001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ds001.png)

-This macro supports Qt Graphical User Interface (GUI), so you can quickly change the settings with the help of the mouse wheel:
+If for some reasons would You like to turn the Qt GUI off, just edit the macro code and set the variable `sQT` to `"no"`.
+All the `Default Settings` will be set from the variables in the macro code.

 ![ds002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ds002.png)